H1N2v confirmed in California, Michigan fairgoers; CDC unveils variant flu graphic novel

 According to the latest FluView, the CDC said these cases are the first H1N2v cases reported in the United States in 2018.
 All four cases occurred in children younger than 18 who had direct contact with swine.
 They were not hospitalized and are recovering or have fully recovered from their infections.
 In June, Indiana reported the nation's first illness from H3N2v, which also involved a fairgoer who had been exposed to pigs.

 Swine flu typically occurs after coming into contact with an infected animal.
 Symptoms are often mild, but can be more severe in those over the age of 65, under the age of 5, or in immunocompromised persons.
 The CDC said it expects more cases as state and country fair season come into full swing.

-In a related development, the CDC today released a graphic novel geared toward educating young people about variant flu and the work of disease detective work by public health and veterinary health officials.
-Titled "The Junior Disease Detectives: Operation Outbreak", the publication was developed with the US Department of Agriculture and 4-H. The book was illustrated by Bob Hobbs, the same artist who illustrated the CDC's 2011 zombie pandemic graphic novel.
+In a related development, the CDC today released a graphic novel geared toward educating young people about variant flu and the disease detective work by public health and veterinary health officials.
+Titled, "The Junior Disease Detectives: Operation Outbreak," the publication was developed with the US Department of Agriculture and 4-H. The book was illustrated by Bob Hobbs, the same artist who illustrated the CDC's 2011 zombie pandemic graphic novel.

 The CDC and teachers who participated in its Science Ambassador Fellowship developed educational activities to accompany the graphic novel that can be used in middle school and high school science classes.

 Aug 10 CDC FluView